Signs He Is Jealous (10 Subtle Signs)

 When someone is jealous, they may feel threatened by the achievements or successes of others.
 In an attempt to regain a sense of superiority or validation, they may feel compelled to constantly bring attention to their accomplishments.

-Read More About 10 Signs He Is Falling Deeply In Love With You
+Read More About Signs He Is Nervous In Bed (10 Telltale Signs)

 By emphasizing their achievements, they hope to reaffirm their worth and diminish any perceived competition.